-Single Unit schedule pickup begins at 8am on June 16.
-First training class is at 9am June 16.
+Single Unit schedule pickup begins June 16 from 9am and on.
+First training class is at 2pm on June 16.
 Bring your instrument to all classes.

 IF YOU ARRIVE BEFORE JUNE 16, please email firstname.lastname@example.org with your planned arrival time so we can be sure to meet you at the Suzuki Office in Skandera Hall P102.

 2. A map of campus with Skandera Hall circled on it can be found HERE.